Routing

 Filesystem Routing

-Vike supports Filesystem Routing: the URL of a page is determined by where the page is located on your filesystem.
+Vike supports Filesystem Routing: the URL of a page is determined by its location on your filesystem.

 For example: